 I made two more meals of reindeer without having to leave the hostel.

 Remarkably, nobody drank the rest of the bottle of wine I'd left at Billie's either.

 And that was it.
-I was off to the airport, and what was left of my life that wasn't on the side of the Dalton was packed into a bulk toilet paper box, a desktop printer box, and a single flat-rate shipper.
+I was off to the airport.
+What was left of my life that wasn't on the side of the Dalton, was packed into a bulk toilet paper box, a desktop printer box, and a single flat-rate shipper.
 I lived so light and fast, my life could be shipped across the continent for about $150, and the rest carried on one good shoulder.